 top of page

-OUR GOAL: Kim’s Krew believes that all people deserve respect, food to survive, a way to keep themselves, their clothes, and living area clean, and a safe and basic home.
+Kim’s Krew believes that all people deserve respect, food to survive, a way to keep themselves, their clothes, and living area clean, and a safe and basic home.

 WHAT WE DO

-We work one-on-one with our families to help them move toward their goals by gathering information, assessing situations, jointly making a plan, providing assistance, referring them to appropriate existing agencies, providing follow up and REPEATING AS NEEDED.
+We work one-on-one with our families to help them move toward their goals by gathering information, assessing situations, jointly creating a plan, providing assistance, referring them to appropriate existing agencies, providing follow up and REPEATING AS NEEDED.
 All this takes time.
-We help people survive and hopefully stabilize as they go through this process.
+We quickly deliver a month’s worth of supplies to help people survive and hopefully stabilize as they go through this process.
+Clients are strongly encouraged to follow the plan they have set up before contacting us again.
+In 2023, 424 different families received these intense services through our Emergency Stabilization Plan.
+331 families (78%) only needed our help 1 or 2 times during the year.
+Only 22 families (.05%) requested our help for more than 5 months in those 12 months.

 Kim's Krew's orders of groceries and MORE usually range from 4 to 14 boxes of supplies for the month.
+Each month we average food for 20,000 meals.

 Food Delivery.png